THE MATHER PROPERTY AND GARDENS

-The Mather Homestead property originally consisted of 100 acres, which is what it take for a family to sustain itself.
+The Mather Homestead property originally consisted of 100 acres, which is what it took for a family to sustain itself.
 The working farm included vegetables, flax and wheat and farm animals providing milk, eggs and meat.

 By 1906, when Stephen Tyng Mather became the sole owner of the Homestead, the property consisted of 22 acres.
 Stephen, his wife Jane, and their baby daughter, Bertha, first occupied the house in the summer of 1907.
-In addition to making changes to the house, they added a sunken garden, which still exists today.
+In addition to making changes to the house, they added a sunken garden in 1909 which still exists today.

 Walter Burleigh Griffin Garden